Sign up and stay informed!

 WREN brings more than 32,000 South Carolinian voices to elected and appointed officials and sparks citizen involvement on important legislation.
 Join our email network to get up-to-date information on WREN’s issues and policies at the Statehouse and action alerts to contact your elected officials.

-Meet Me at the Statehouse and Advocacy 101 trainings
+Advocacy 101 trainings

 WREN trains groups across the state on issues affecting women and girls, while also providing information on the legislative process and how to advocate.
 During legislative session, we also encourage advocates to meet us at the Statehouse to engage legislators directly in a supportive group setting.

 If you have a group or organization that is interested in receiving an Advocacy 101 training or advocating at the statehouse contact Courtney Thomas at firstname.lastname@example.org .

 WREN’s Workforce Advisory Group for Equity (WAGE) consists of leaders from diverse industries and backgrounds, who are committed to WREN’s efforts to support women in the workforce.
 Advisors provide input on strategies to increase women’s participation and advancement in South Carolina’s workforce, including: hiring and recruiting practices; training and educational opportunities; shaping workplace and public policies; and other key strategies.
 If you are interested in learning more about WAGE, contact Brandi Parrish Ellison, Director of Policy and Government Relations at email@example.com.